mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 God that sounds stupid.
 But it was true!
 And if you've read this far, I hope you realize why this was so difficult for me to admit and what I truly mean when I say it.

 I created this project as a commentary on hookups but the truth is that I greatly enjoyed getting to know you.
 I apologize if I ever came across as disinterested in you or acted too business like.
 I was scared.
 You put a lot of trust in me and I was scared of letting you down.
 Even now as I write this, I'm scared of letting you down.
 Especially with that previous section.
-And I'm scared that I've make all too much of this.
+And I'm scared that I've made all too much of this.
 Just know that I've tried to express something real here even if the result seems like a schizoid mess filled with bad puns, Hulk Hogan, and synths.

 Why did I make it so complicated?